lchsam/ClassCheck/README.md

 # ClassCheck
+## Python 2.6
-Checks UMass classes on Spire through your Shopping Cart Repeatedly
+This script checks the UMass classes on Spire through your Shopping Cart Repeatedly

+What it does is it uses your account to access your shopping cart and retrieves your classes in your shopping cart repeatedly until a specified class is open to be enrolled.
+This removes the problem for students to repeated check Spire for open classes.

+# Required Libraries
+* Selenium
+* Yagmail